StockSharp/doc/en/topics/api/connectors/stock_market/rithmic/adapter_initialization_rithmic.md

-# Adapter initialization Rithmic
+# Rithmic Adapter Initialization

-The code below demonstrates how to initialize the [RithmicMessageAdapter](xref:StockSharp.Rithmic.RithmicMessageAdapter) and send it to [Connector](xref:StockSharp.Algo.Connector).
+The code below demonstrates how to initialize [RithmicMessageAdapter](xref:StockSharp.Rithmic.RithmicMessageAdapter) and pass it to [Connector](xref:StockSharp.Algo.Connector).

 ```cs
 Connector Connector = new Connector();